 Studies show that this vitamin is crucial to a healthy pregnancy.
 It helps develop your baby’s bone structure and promotes healthy blood pressure levels during pregnancy.

 Your need for iodine increases during pregnancy.
-Iodine is an important nutrient for the growth and development of your baby; it supports neurological and psychological development as well as thyroid function.
+Iodine is an important nutrient for the growth and development of your baby; it supports neurological and psychological development and thyroid function.
 Health experts recommend getting at least 150 mcg in your prenatal supplement.
 Iodine can also be found in seafood and dairy products.

 Because the quality of prenatal vitamins can vary, you should also look for USP or NSF certified prenatal supplements.
 These third-party certifications guarantee that supplements are free from contaminants and that the contents are accurate and pure.